bbglab/bbgwiki/docs/Tools/BBG-tools/BGsignature.md

 ## Description

-BGsignature is a package used to compute mutational profiles.
+BGsignature is a tool to compute mutational profiles.
 A mutational profile corresponds to the count or the frequencies of mutations in every possible k-nucleotide (e.g., trinucleotide or pentanucleotide) contexts.
+BGsignature can be used from the command line or as a Python package.

-BGsignature package includes three tools:
+It includes three main functionalities:

 * __count__: get the number of mutations in the k-nucleotide contexts or just count different k-mers
 * __frequency__: get the frequency of mutations (count divided by total mutations) in the k-nucleotide contexts